 Let’s face it; each of us are going through our own journey in life.
-We have unique lives, our own families, friends, co-workers; therefore, life experiences with the disease, Fibromyalgia, could never be the same.
+We have unique lives, our own families, friends, co-workers; therefore, life experiences with this disorder, Fibromyalgia, could never be the same.
 Fibromyalgia displays different levels of pain and in different areas for each person suffering.
-Not only that, but many of us have various “Sister diseases” that one Fibromyalgia sufferer may have and another not have, the most popular being Chronic Fatigue Syndrome.
+Not only that, but many of us have various “Sister disorders” that one Fibromyalgia sufferer may have and another not have, the most popular being Chronic Fatigue Syndrome.

 This project depends on 100 Fibromyalgia sufferers, and their story to be a part of an enlightening and encouraging book.
-You need not be an experienced writer; if you have written nothing in years or have written nothing since school, please do not feel left out.
+You need not be an experienced writer; if you haven’t written anything in years, please do not feel left out.
 We will have at least one editor looking over your stories and making any changes to your submission.
 There will be no judgement.
 The stories are important here.
 You can submit your story and have it published as “anonymous” or use your first or even your full name.
 Anyone who has been diagnosed with Fibromyalgia can become involved with this publication!

-Over the past few years, Susan Parker Rosen, who is a Fibromyalgia sufferer, has written and self-published a Novella and two Short Stories with another Short Story in the works.
+Over the past few years, Susan Parker Rosen, who is a Fibromyalgia sufferer, has written and self-published two Novellas and two Short Stories with another Novella in the works.
 So, she has experienced how exciting it feels to see her words in print.
 And she can also speak from experience how books have the power to change lives.

 Susan has been grateful to have received lovely feedback about how people have enjoyed reading her work.
 Her main goal, when starting 101FIBRO, is to create a situation where people with Fibromyalgia can see their words in print.
 As a Fibromyalgia Sufferer, Susan knows first hand that we need to tell our stories, encourage others, and spread awareness.
 She can think of no better way than to provide you with this vehicle to tell your story about our horrid invisible disease.